-Help SRP student navigate the resources available (on and off campus) to support their physical and mental health.
+Help the SRP student to navigate the resources available (on and off campus) to support their physical and mental health.

 Support the SRP student to arrange their preliminary medical appointments within the first few months of sponsorship (primary health practitioner, dentist, eye doctor, counsellor, etc.).

 Provide opportunities for the SRP student to develop their social network and learn about their new community through clubs, sports, social activities, faith groups, etc.

 Maintain regular and consistent contact with SRP student(s) (at a minimum, once every 2 weeks) to check-in on their social and emotional well-being and integration.

 Proactively bring forward any serious challenges or concerns that threaten SRP student(s)’ rights, wellbeing and/or safety, including any experiences of sexual harassment, assault or exploitation to WUSC National Office.